High BMI and Health Outcomes

 Should You Avoid Plastic Surgery Because of High BMI Risks?

-All these high BMI health risks can prevent you from getting plastic surgery even though you need it.
+High BMI health risks can prevent you from , even when you need it.

-But it is also important to remember that having a high BMI result doesn’t automatically mean you’re obese, in the strictest sense of the word.
-After all, a lot of factors outside body fat may affect your BMI results, such as your height, muscle mass, and ethnicity.
+It’s also important to remember that having a high BMI doesn’t automatically mean you’re obese.
+A lot of factors outside body fat may affect your BMI results, such as your height, muscle mass, and ethnicity.

-Make sure to consult with Dr. Masri to see if you can still get plus size plastic surgery even with these high BMI risks.
+Make sure to consult with Dr. Masri to see if you qualify for plus-size plastic surgery.

 I do not use BMI as a sole criterion in determining one's candidacy for surgery.